 After all, it’s free, but there’s still a transaction of sorts: People have to be willing to give their email address to access the freebie.
 Or, if it’s a free training or webinar, they have to be willing to give up their email address AND their time!

 What all of this means is that landing pages need exceptionally great copy.

-This means that the headline and the subhead on the page need to be really compelling to get the visitor to immediately say “Oh wow!
+This means that the headline and the subhead on the page need to be super compelling to get the visitor to immediately say “Oh, wow!
 This might be something that I want/need” and then get them to read on.

 My feeling is that if you have more information that will get people to want to sign up, use it!
 You can dig deeper into the pain points and/or the benefit to make the reader understand that your client understands them.
-You can include info about what they’ll get in the freebie and how each of those features will benefit them.
-You can create a bio about your client.
+Include info about what they’ll get in the freebie and how each of those features will benefit them.
+Create a bio about your client.
 You can include testimonials about working with your client.
 If you’ve got compelling elements that will help entice someone to sign up, use them!

 Even better, it’s easy to directly measure the improvements your copy makes.
-With a landing page, business owners are measuring how many people opt-in to the freebie (NOT how many people click through to the page—that’s affected by the ad or the way that they got to the page, not the page itself).
+With a landing page, business owners are measuring how many people opt in to the freebie.
+It is NOT how many people click through to the page—that’s affected by the ad or the way that they got to the page, not the page itself.